-Mix of snow, sleet, freezing rain to hit Maine on Friday
+Mix of snow, sleet, freezing rain sweeps across Maine

 Up to 4 inches of snow and a glaze of ice is possible in some areas.

-It’ll be the first snowfall in most parts of Maine in 11 days.
+It’s the first snowfall in most parts of Maine in 11 days.
 William Watson from the National Weather Service said the western mountains will see up to 4 inches of snow.
 On the coast, Portland will see only about an inch before the snow transforms to rain.

 Snow north and snow to rain Downeast today.
 Snow may mix with sleet, freezing rain over the north this evening.
 Mild tonight into Saturday morning followed by a strong Arctic cold front Saturday.
 Cold and dry Sunday into Monday.
 Chance of snow north early Tuesday morning. #mewx pic.twitter.com/jv5BdFx2At